bruvellu/terebratalia-wnts/wnt.md

 **Background:**
 Wnt signaling pathways play crucial roles in animal development.
 They establish embryonic axes, specify cell fates, and regulate tissue morphogenesis from the early embryo to organogenesis.
-It is becoming increasingly recognized that these distinct developmental outcomes depend upon dynamic, non-linear interactions between multiple ligands, receptors, antagonists, and other pathway modulators, consolidating the view that a combinatorial “code” controls the output of Wnt signaling.
+It is becoming increasingly recognized that these distinct developmental outcomes depend upon dynamic interactions between multiple ligands, receptors, antagonists, and other pathway modulators, consolidating the view that a combinatorial “code” controls the output of Wnt signaling.
 However, due to the lack of comprehensive analyses of Wnt components in several animal groups, it remains unclear if specific combinations always give rise to specific outcomes, and if these combinatorial patterns are conserved throughout evolution.

 **Results:**
 In this work, we investigate the combinatorial expression of Wnt signaling components during the axial patterning of the brachiopod *Terebratalia transversa*.
 We find that *T. transversa* has a conserved repertoire of ligands, receptors, and antagonists.
-These genes are expressed throughout embryogenesis, but undergo significant upregulation during axial elongation.
+These genes are expressed throughout embryogenesis but undergo significant upregulation during axial elongation.
-At this stage, Frizzled domains occupy broad regions across the body while Wnt domains are narrower and distributed in patches partially-overlapping with each other; antagonists are mostly restricted to the anterior end.
+At this stage, Frizzled domains occupy broad regions across the body while Wnt domains are narrower and distributed in partially-overlapping patches; antagonists are mostly restricted to the anterior end.
 Based on their combinatorial expression, we identify a series of unique transcriptional subregions along the anteroposterior axis that coincide with the different morphological subdivisions of the brachiopod larval body.
 When comparing these data across the phylogeny, we find that the expression of Frizzled genes is relatively conserved, whereas the expression of Wnt genes is more variable.